Kabuki-Oti/Weather-App/READme.md

 4. If the city is not found or there is an issue with the API request, an error message will be displayed.

 5. You can search for multiple cities, and their weather information will be added to the list in the "ajax-section."

-6. If you search for a city you have already searched for, a message will inform you that you already know the weather for that city.

 ---